Dakostu/PrettyPoem/README.md

 ## Build Program
 Simply type "make" in the CLI of the project folder.

-This also generates a new folder "settings" that contains the files "fonts" (empty) and "colors" (with some preset colors)
+This also generates a new folder "settings" that contains the files "fonts" (empty) and "colors" (with some preset colors).

 ## Run Program